tellery/website/docs/how-to-use/question-referencing.md

 ## How to reference questions?

-### Copy their addresses
+### Copy their URLs

-To link things together, every block in Tellery has an address.
-We can reference a question by its block address.
+To link things together, every block in Tellery has a url.
+We can reference a question by its block url.

 The easiest way to reference a question is by having it in front of you.
 Move your mouse to the block and the `⋮⋮` icon will appear to the left of it.
-Click this handle, and then click "Copy block ref" button in the dropdown menu to copy its address to your clipboard.
+Click this handle, and then click "Copy url" button in the dropdown menu to copy its url to your clipboard.

-If you paste the address in the question editor, it will be automatically recognized by Tellery.
+If you paste the url in the question editor, it will be automatically recognized by Tellery.

 <video src='/img/tutorial/copy-address.mp4' controls />